Lukeino/UnityLibrary/README.md

 # UnityLibrary
-Here is the fully usable script library for Unity.
+This is a collection of my libraries that I have used for my projects on Unity.

 ## GUIDE